danmayer/deferred-server/README.md

   * support display results via S3 files
   * support list of projects
   * a way to have deferred-server shut down the ec2 instances?
 Or should the end server shutdown itself? (currently heroku cron puts any ec2 server inactive for 30 minutes back to sleep)
+  * convert to rails this app will have some frontend work, and rails helpers are better than a collection of buggy replacements for rails helpers (instead added bootstrap, KISS)
+    * add form to add user / projects (still needed)
+    * show listing of projects (done)
+    * show past results for projects / etc (done)